balassha/the-mantis-of-Golang/"Package:Go-Funk".md

 15
 ```
 With the Reduce function, the type assertion is not necessary.
 If you have a look at the function signature, you'll notice that it will always return a float.
+## Disclaimer:
+This was only an overview of the functions you can find in the Go-Funk package.
+Even though those are quite practical, I’d recommend to use them only for prototyping: the fact that they can’t handle typing properly (especially custom types) can make your code unsafe in a production environment.